The Politics of Drug & Alcohol Policy

 • Demonstrate effective communication, ICT skills and subject knowledge by presenting complex ideas and analysis in an innovative format to peers and specialists.

-• Develop innovative and evidence based responses to problems and issues relating to substance use.
+• Develop innovative and evidence-based responses to problems and issues relating to substance use.

 This is an SCQF Level 11 module and upon successful completion, participants will be awarded 20 credits.